-When I have an idea that I want to write about I’ll sometimes find myself waiting for the perfect words to come – words to create the perfect introduction, middle and conclusion – all flowing beautifully one part to the other – expressing exactly what I want to say – clever, witty, inspiring – – – Mmmmm – thing is those words never arrive and well if truth be told I don’t think they’ll be arriving anytime soon – – – – let me know if they turn up at your place and I’ll come get them.
+When I have an idea that I want to write about I’ll sometimes find myself waiting for the perfect words to come – words to create the perfect introduction, middle and conclusion – all flowing beautifully one part to the other – expressing exactly what I want to say – clever, witty, inspiring – – – Thing is those words never arrive and if truth be told they won’t be arriving anytime soon – – – – if they turn up at your place let me know and I’ll happily come get them.

 So I’ve started writing anyway – other words – questionable and messy ones sometimes in sentences that flounder around and trip over themselves, hanging together awkwardly, each idea pushing the other around and then occasionally – just occasionally – they band together, they unite as one and – – – – say something lovely and real and meaningful.
 And then its all worth it.